 To inspire, educate, and empower the next generation of agripreneurs—creating jobs, boosting food production, and driving rural development.
 Together, we can build a greener, wealthier, and more sustainable Nigeria.

-YBFWDI DG and Board
+YBTFWDI DG and Board

 Director General